 Mutilated, Defaced, Destroyed, Stolen or Lost Bonds

-the mutilated, defaced, destroyed, stolen or lost Bond upon receipt by the
+in replacement of the mutilated, defaced, destroyed, stolen or lost Bond upon receipt by the Registrar of:

 - in the case of a mutilated or defaced Bond, the mutilated or defaced Bond; and